qojulia/QuantumCumulants.jl/docs/src/examples/superradiant-laser.md

 # Superradiant Laser

 Using symmetry properties of a system can reduce the number of needed equations dramatically.
-A common approximation for laser systems to handle sufficiently big atom numbers is to assume that several atoms in the system behave completely identical.
+A common approximation for laser systems to handle sufficiently big atom numbers is to assume that several atoms in the system behave completely identically.
 This means all the identical atoms have the same averages.

-In this example we describe a so-called superradiant lase, where we assume all atoms to be identical.
+In this example we describe a so-called superradiant laser, where we assume all atoms to be identical.
 This model has been described in [D. Meiser et al., Phys.
 Rev. Lett.
 102, 163601 (2009):](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.102.163601) The Hamiltonian of this system is

 $H = - \hbar \Delta a^\dagger a +  \hbar \sum\limits_{j=1}^{N}  g_j (a^\dagger \sigma^{12}_{j} + a \sigma^{21}_{j}),$